Elopement Planning

 8. Make Your Elopement Announcement

-While elopement planning can be easier than a traditional wedding, there is still a fair share of details you should consider when planning an elopement.
+While elopement planning can be easier than a traditional wedding, there is still a fair share of details you should consider when planning your elopement.
 Luckily for you, our team knows how overwhelming wedding planning can be, so we compiled some awesome tips and tricks for couples who aspire to elope or have a small wedding

 We are here to tell you that many of our Wandering Weddings members and our team have felt the same way, and we have made it our goal to provide others with the best information, year-round.